amdmh/amdmh.github.io/_posts/2019-01-05-finding_donors.md

 ----
 ## Improving Results
-In this final section, you will choose from the three supervised learning models the *best* model to use on the student data.
-You will then perform a grid search optimization for the model over the entire training set (`X_train` and `y_train`) by tuning at least one parameter to improve upon the untuned model's F-score.

 ### Question 3 - Choosing the Best Model

-* Based on the evaluation you performed earlier, in one to two paragraphs, explain to *CharityML* which of the three models you believe to be most appropriate for the task of identifying individuals that make more than \$50,000.

 In my opinion, the best performing and appropriate model (taking into account our case wich is identifying individudals who earn more than $50,000) is the **Gradient Boosting Classifier**.
 By looking at the results (plots and tables), here is what we can notice :